-Following the German plunder expeditions, Scottish Natural Heritage and the representatives of the land owners decided to close Birk Knowes until a new management plan could be implemented which ensured the protection of the site.
-It was also decided that, before research could continue, a geological survey of Birk Knowes would be carried out by the National Museums of Scotland (NMS).
+Following the German raiding expeditions, Scottish Natural Heritage and the representatives of the land owners decided to close Birk Knowes until a new management plan could be implemented which ensured the protection of the site.
+It was also decided that, before research could continue, a geological survey of Birk Knowes would be carried out by the National Museums of Scotland in Edinburgh (NMS).

 Considering SNH’s handling of the theft and the subsequent cover-up in the press, we had become wary of the integrity of this organisation.
 Despite this, we still needed them as they have absolute power when it comes to deciding who does, and who does not, gain access to protected fossil sites for research purposes.
 This situation would prove problematic for us.
 By informing the representatives of the land owner about SNH’s handling during the fossil theft, we had inadvertently antagonised them.
 As such we were aware that SNH might be uncooperative if we applied for access to Birk Knowes.

-One of the first clues that SNH would be unwilling to cooperate was visible on the warning signs placed around Birk Knowes (above).
+One of the first clues that SNH would be unwilling to cooperate was visible on the warning signs placed around Birk Knowes (see above).
 They contain a subtle message.
-The warning signs are also written in foreign languages, namely Dutch, German, and French.
+The warning signs are written in English and several foreign languages including Dutch, German, and French.
 French and German are understandable choices as they are large European countries whose population is not highly proficient with English.
 But remarkably, a Dutch warning was also included even though Dutch people have the highest non-native English proficiency in the world and a relatively small population.
-Spanish would have been a more sensible choice over Dutch as it is the second most common language in the world.
-There is no plausible reason for a Dutch warning.
-However, we are Dutch and we were not in SNH’s good books.
+Spanish would have been a more sensible choice over Dutch as it is the second most common native language in the world.
+There is not really a sensible reason for a Dutch warning.
+However, we happen to be Dutch and we were not in SNH’s good books.
 The Dutch warning was most likely a message to us, and it did not look like SNH was going to let us work at this fossil site.

 Despite this, in the years following the plunder we had frequently asked SNH about progress concerning Birk Knowes access.
 Colin MacFadyen, the SNH geology advisor, kept us apprised of the situation and by the year 2000 it sounded likely that we would be able to continue research after a 5 year hiatus, as explained below: